Coding Corner: Brachytherapy Coding | James J. Burke, II, MD

 There are instances when gynecologic oncologists are called to assist with brachytherapy as part of the treatment of patients with cervical, vaginal, or recurrent endometrial carcinomas.
 However, medical coding for the work of these procedures is not straight forward as specific Current Procedural Terminology (CPT) codes do not exist.
 Below are vignettes where a gynecologic oncologist may assist with brachytherapy procedures and how those procedures might be coded.

 Case number 1: The patient is a 47-year-old female with stage IIIB, grade 3 squamous cell carcinoma of the cervix who is undergoing radiation with concurrent chemotherapy.
-She is now ready for her brachytherapy and the radiation oncologist has asked for you to place a Smit sleeve (HDR stent) to aid in placement of tandem and ovoids for her brachytherapy.
-There are several ways to code for the work of these procedures:
+She is now ready for her brachytherapy and the radiation oncologist has asked you to place a Smit sleeve, a stent for (high dose rate (HDR) brachytherapy, to aid in placement of tandem and ovoids.
+There are two ways to code for the work of these procedures:

-- The gynecologic oncologist and the radiation oncologist perform the procedure together.
+A) The gynecologic oncologist and the radiation oncologist perform the procedure together.
 The gynecologic oncologist performs a cervical dilatation and secures the Smit sleeve (HDR stent) with sutures while the radiation oncologist places the tandem and ovoids for the brachytherapy radiation.
-The most appropriate code coding for the procedure would be for the gynecologic oncologist and the radiation oncologist both to bill 57155 (Insertion of uterine tandem and/or vaginal ovoids for clinical brachytherapy) and use a -62 modifier because two physicians are working together.
+The most appropriate code for the procedure would be for the gynecologic oncologist AND the radiation oncologist both to bill 57155 (Insertion of uterine tandem and/or vaginal ovoids for clinical brachytherapy) and use a -62 modifier for two physicians are working together.
 The gynecologic oncologist cannot bill for the cervical dilatation (57800) as it is considered part of the 57155 code.

-James J. Burke II, MD, is an Associate Professor and Director of Gynecologic Oncology at Mercer University School of Medicine in Macon, GA.
+James J. Burke, II, MD, is a Professor and Director of Gynecologic Oncology at Mercer University School of Medicine in Savannah, GA.